USEPA/Stormwater-Management-Model/docs/api-guide/appendix_b.md

 @page timeseries [TIMESERIES]

 **Purpose:**

 Describes how a quantity varies over time.

 **Formats:**

-Name  ( Date )  Hour  Value  ...
+_Name_ ( _Date_ ) _Hour_ _Value_ ...

-Name  Time  Value  ...

-Name FILE  Fname
+_Name_ _Time_ _Value_ ...

+_Name_ _FILE_ _Fname_

 **Parameters:**

----

-Name name assigned to the time series.
+_Name_ -- name assigned to the time series.

----

----

-Date date in Month/Day/Year format (e.g., June 15, 2001 would be 6/15/2001).
+_Date_ -- date in Month/Day/Year format (e.g., June 15, 2001 would be 6/15/2001).

----

----

-Hour 24-hour military time (e.g., 8:40 pm would be 20:40) relative to the last date specified (or to midnight of the starting date of the simulation if no previous date was specified).
+_Hour_ -- 24-hour military time (e.g., 8:40 pm would be 20:40) relative to the last date specified (or to midnight of the starting date of the simulation if no previous date was specified).

----

----

-Time hours since the start of the simulation, expressed as a decimal number or as hours:minutes (where hours can be greater than 24).
+_Time_ -- hours since the start of the simulation, expressed as a decimal number or as hours:minutes (where hours can be greater than 24).

----

----

-Value a value corresponding to the specified date and time.
+_Value_ -- a value corresponding to the specified date and time.

----

----

-Fname the name of a file in which the time series data are stored
+_Fname_ -- the name of a file in which the time series data are stored

----

 **Remarks:**

 There are two options for supplying the data for a time series:

----

-i. directly within this input file section as described by the first two formats
+1. directly within this input file section as described by the first two formats

----

----

-ii. through an external data file named with the third format.
+2. through an external data file named with the third format.

----

 When direct data entry is used, multiple date-time-value or time-value entries can appear on a line.
 If more than one line is needed, the table's name must be repeated as the first entry on subsequent lines.

 When an external file is used, each line in the file must use the same formats listed above, except that only one date-time-value (or time-value) entry is allowed per line.
 Any line that begins with a semicolon is considered a comment line and is ignored.
 Blank lines are also permitted.
 Enclose the external file name in double quotes if it contains spaces and include its full path if it resides in a different directory than the SWMM input file.

-There are two options for describing the occurrence time of time series
+There are two options for describing the occurrence time of time series data:
-data:

----

-· as calendar date plus time of day (which requires that at least one date, at the start of the series, be entered)
+- as calendar date plus time of day (which requires that at least one date, at the start of the series, be entered)

----

----

-· as elapsed hours since the start of the simulation.
+- as elapsed hours since the start of the simulation.

----

 For the first method, dates need only be entered at points in time when a new day occurs.

 For rainfall time series, it is only necessary to enter periods with non-zero rainfall amounts.
 SWMM interprets the rainfall value as a constant value lasting over the recording interval specified for the rain gage which utilizes the time series.
 For all other types of time series, SWMM uses interpolation to estimate values at times that fall in between the recorded values.

 **Examples:**

-; Hourly rainfall time series with dates specified using

-; one data point per line to emphasize when dates change

-TS1 6-15-2001 7:00  0.1
+    ; Hourly rainfall time series with dates specified using ; one data point per line to emphasize when dates change TS1 6-15-2001 7:00  0.1
     TS1           8:00  0.2
     TS1           9:00  0.05
     TS1           10:00 0
     TS1 6-21-2001 4:00  0.2
     TS2           5:00  0
     TS2           14:00 0.1
     TS2           15:00 0

-;Inflow hydrograph - time relative to start of simulation

-HY1  0  0  1.25 100  2:30 150  3.0 120  4.5 0
+    ;Inflow hydrograph - time relative to start of simulation HY1  0  0  1.25 100  2:30 150  3.0 120  4.5 0
     HY1  32:10 0  34.0 57  35.33 85  48.67 24  50 0

 <!---
   patterns